krisrak/jquery-cordova-oauth2/README.md

 ```

 __3) LinkedIn Oauth2 (Authorization code grant):__
-This example show how to make LinkedIn Oauth2 call, notice the `scope` parameter is sepcified in the `other_params` option as an object, linkedIn also requires `state` parameter, theis is also specified in the `other_params`.
+This example show how to make LinkedIn Oauth2 call, notice the `scope` parameter is sepcified in the `other_params` option as an object, linkedIn also requires `state` parameter, this is also specified in the `other_params`.

 WARNING: Authorization code grant is not recomended for Cordova apps since the `client_secret` is exposed in the code and anyone can unpack an Adroid APK for example and get your `client_secret`.
 Always check if the service supports Implicit grant type of Oauth2 and use it instead of authorization code grant for your Cordova app.

 ```javascript
     $.oauth2({